marioGarciaLopez/software-services-ocs-inventory/README.md

 - OCS-Agent Windows64: https://github.com/OCSInventory-NG/WindowsAgent/releases/download/2.10.1.0/OCS-Windows-Agent-2.10.1.0_x64.zip
 - Windows Packager: https://github.com/OCSInventory-NG/Packager-for-Windows/releases/download/2.8/OCS-Windows-Packager-2.8.zip
   To be able to execute this program, it is also needed the following Microsoft package: https://download.sysinternals.com/files/PSTools.zip
 - A fixed IP Address for the VM.
-This is important so the VM is accesible from any agent in the network.
+This is important so the VM is accesible from any agent on the network.
 The IP shoud be unique and out of the range of the DHCP server.
   **Important:** The machine executing Vagrant **must have** virtualization option enabled in the BIOS.

  # Installation Process